Sing 2: Voice cast

-In addition, Julia Davis voices Linda le Bon, a horse and host of Hot News, while Spike Jonze has an uncredited voice role as Jerry, a cat who is Jimmy's personal assistant.
+In addition, Julia Davis voices Linda Le Bon, a horse and host of Hot News, while Spike Jonze has an uncredited voice role as Jerry, a cat who is Jimmy's personal assistant.

 Amongst the voices of Rosita and Norman's piglets is Matthew McConaughey's daughter, Vida Alves, who voices the piglet that goes splashing in chocolate.
 Director Jennings' wife, Louise, voices a dog worker making Meena's costume for the show, while the couple's four children, Asa, Caspar, Leo and Oscar, are among the piglet voices.

-As with the first film, Jennings' filmmaker friends Wes Anderson, Chris Renaud, and Edgar Wright all have cameos in the film, with Anderson as a tarsier night cleaner, Renaud as Linda Le Bon's show announcer, and Wright voicing a dog cop and a pig chauffeur.
-Scott Mosier, director of The Grinch and the short film Eddie's Life Coach, voices Mason, a walrus worker making the sets for the show.
+As with the first film, Jennings' filmmaker friends Wes Anderson, Chris Renaud, and Edgar Wright all have cameos in the film, with Anderson as a tarsier night cleaner, Renaud as Linda Le Bon's show announcer, and Wright voicing a dog cop and a pig driver.
+Scott Mosier, director of Dr. Seuss' The Grinch and the short film Eddie's Life Coach, voices Mason, a walrus worker making the sets for the show.